Prakash-Ravichandran/Prakash-Ravichandran/README.md

 # Prakash loves to give back to the community through Open Source Contributions.

-### Give me a  mail on - prakashvenkat28@gmail.com for Open Source Contributions & Open to all opportunities reaching me.
+### Give me a  mail on - prakashvenkat28@gmail.com for Open Source Contributions & I am Open to all opportunities reaching me.
 ### Give me a call on - +91 7845552048

 ## Participated in Hacktoberfest-2022 & Raised 7 PR's for JavaScript based Apps